Organic market in Ukraine: Domestic market

 In Ukraine, as of 31 December 2022, the total area of agricultural land under organic production and in-conversion is 263,619 hectares (0.6% of the total area of agricultural land in Ukraine), including the area of organic agricultural land – 246,126 hectares, the area of agricultural land in-conversion – 17,493 hectares.
 The total number of operators is 462, including 380 agricultural producers.

 In recent years, before 24 February 2022, the domestic market increased in sales and the range of organic products continued to expand.

 Due to Russia's full-scale military invasion of Ukraine, domestic sales of Ukrainian organic products decreased by 36% in volume (6,280 tons) and 48% in value (about US$17 million) in 2022 compared to 2021.

-The range of Ukrainian organic products on the domestic market includes milk and dairy products, vegetables, fruits and mushrooms, cereals and groats, flour, seeds, snacks, eggs, meat products, juices, beverages, pastes, canned products, oils, condiments and spices, sugar and other products, including bakery products, varenyky (dumplings with different fillings), pelmeni (meat dumplings), honey, chocolate, and tea and coffee.
+Ukrainian organic products on the domestic market include milk and dairy products, vegetables, fruits and mushrooms, cereals and groats, flour, seeds, snacks, eggs, meat products, juices, beverages, pastes, canned products, oils, condiments and spices, sugar and other products, including bakery products, varenyky (dumplings with different fillings), pelmeni (meat dumplings), honey, chocolate, and tea and coffee.

-Export of Ukrainian organic products
+Export

 During 2022, despite the full-scale war Ukraine exported 245,600 metric tons of organic products in the amount of US$219 million to 36 countries around the world, which is almost the same as in 2021 (261,000 metric tonnes, US$222 million).
 95% of organic products from Ukraine were exported to European countries.
 Most products were exported by rail and road.
 Export volumes by vessels decreased, in particular, air transportation for export from Ukraine became impossible.

 The largest importing countries of Ukrainian organic products in 2022 were the Netherlands, Germany, Austria, Switzerland, Poland, Lithuania, the United States, Italy, the United Kingdom, and the Czech Republic.
 Ukrainian organic producers also exported to some countries in Asia and North America.

 The most exported organic products from Ukraine included corn, soybeans, and wheat.
 Other exports included sunflower oil, sunflower cake, sunflower seeds, frozen blueberries, barley, rapeseed, millet, and other products.

 According to the European Commission's Report, in 2022, Ukraine ranked 3rd out of 125 countries by volume of organic products imported to the EU.
 Thus, in 2022, the EU imported 2.73 million tonnes of organic agri-food products, including 219 thousand tonnes (8%) from Ukraine, which is 85% of total Ukrainian organic export.
 Thus, Ukraine had leading positions among the exporting countries to the EU, having exported 93 thousand tonnes (77.1%) of cereals (excluding wheat and rice) and 20 thousand tonnes (22%) of organic oilseeds (excluding soybeans).